followcat/checkmate/knowledge/training/howto_install_taurus.rst

     0. if you don't have python 2.7 installed, you can try with python 2.6, but still 2.7 is recommanded.
        Make a virtualenv for python 2.7, the following softwares will be installed inside this virtualenv.
-       After this virtualenv created, a new environment variable PY2_VIRTUAL_ENV should be set.

     1. install Sip